ibm-cloud-docs/power-iaas/configuring-ibmi-vm.md

 ## Changing the System Service Tools (SST) and Dedicated Service Tools (DST) passwords
 {: #sst-dst}

-By default, the SST, and DST passwords are expired.
-Complete the following tasks to get into SST, change your passwords, and configure the newly attached disk.
-Configuring a newly attached disk is required and must be done if other disks are attached.
+The SST and DST passwords are expired by default.
+Complete the following tasks to get into SST and change the passwords.

 For more information on user ID types, see [Managing service tools user IDs](https://www.ibm.com/support/knowledgecenter/en/ssw_ibm_i_74/rzamh/rzamhmanageuserids.htm){: external}.
 {: note}

-To change the System Service Tools (SST) and Dedicated Service Tools (DST) passwords complete the following steps:
+To change the System Service Tools (SST) and Dedicated Service Tools (DST) passwords, complete the following steps:

-1. Click the VM instance to view the **Server details** page and click **Operations**.
+1. Go to the **IBM Power Virtual Server** instance in the {{site.data.keyword.powerSys_notm}} user interface and click your IBM i VM instance.
+The Virtual server instance details page is displayed.
+2. Click **VM actions** in the Virtual server details page and select **IBM i operations** from the drop-down list.
+The IBM i operations dialog is displayed.
-2. Choose **(21) Active dedicated service tools** option from the displayed list under the **Job operations**.
+3. Select **(21) Active dedicated service tools** option from the list displayed on the **Control Panel funstions** tab.
-3. Click **Run action**.
+4. Click **Run action**.

 For more information on user ID types, see [Managing service tools user IDs](https://www.ibm.com/support/knowledgecenter/en/ssw_ibm_i_74/rzamh/rzamhmanageuserids.htm){: external}.